-Retail Sales MoM in the United States averaged 0.35 percent from 1992 until 2019, reaching an all time high of 6.70 percent in October of 2001 and a record low of -3.90 percent in November of 2008.
-This page provides - U.S. December Retail Sales Increased More Than Forecast - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: U.S. Census Bureau
+Retail Sales MoM in the United States averaged 0.36 percent from 1992 until 2020, reaching an all time high of 18.30 percent in May of 2020 and a record low of -14.70 percent in April of 2020.
+This page provides - U.S. December Retail Sales Increased More Than Forecast - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+U.S. Retail Sales - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: U.S. Census Bureau

-Retail Sales MoM in the United States is expected to be -0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in the United States to stand at 0.40 in 12 months time.
-In the long-term, the U.S. Retail Sales is projected to trend around 0.40 percent in 2020, according to our econometric models.
+Retail Sales MoM in the United States is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales MoM in the United States to stand at 0.30 in 12 months time.
+In the long-term, the U.S. Retail Sales is projected to trend around 2.40 percent in 2021 and 0.40 percent in 2022, according to our econometric models.